manoa-compass/manoa-compass.github.io/index.md

 # Mockup Pages

 ## Landing Page
-The landing page will have a very simplistic yet user-interactive format with a similar layout to the one you see below.
-The NavBar will have pages like "Profile" and "Browse your Events"
+The landing page is a simplistic yet user-interactive format with a similar layout to the one you see below.
+The NavBar will contain the other pages that go to the user's profile, events and clubs, or their dashboard showing all their chosen events.

 <img src="imgs/landing.png">